-- Immigrant children are at higher risk for not being screened for behavioral and developmental disorders (and waiting longer for referrals to specialists). - Depression and PTSD are fairly common among newly arriving immigrant and refugee youth. - While certainly critical to address/evaluate, it would be wrong, however, to assume that all children develop psychiatric disorder.
+• Immigrant children are at higher risk for not being screened for behavioral and developmental disorders (and waiting longer for referrals to specialists).

+- Depression and PTSD are fairly common among newly arriving immigrant and refugee youth. - Assessment and evaluation for mental health needs is critical; however, it is also important to not assume that all immigrant children will develop psychiatric disorders.